andyzheng679/SZC-TCG-Image-Downloader/frontend/src/documentation/CardList.js.md

-function CardList - accepts one prop, the tcgSetData, all the cards in the set.
-Takes the data and displays it.
+function CardList - accepts two prop, the tcgSetData, all the cards in the set.
+Takes the data and displays it. selectedTcg, mainly used for the handleDownload function to know what endpoint to hit.

 The if statement checks if at least one of the condition is true, then don't return anything.
 Due to the original state of tcgSetData being an empty array, we need to check if the length is zero.
 Can take off the is array since the state will always be an array.